A complete introduction to tags in Studio 5000 Logix Designer

 .png)

-The Constant attribute defines whether a tag’s value can be changed programmatically or if it has a constant value that can only be changed in Studio 5000 Logix Designer.
+The Constant attribute defines whether a tag's value can be changed programmatically or has a constant value that can only be changed in Studio 5000 Logix Designer.

 .png)